Bruce DuMont

-DuMont is the founder and former president of the Museum of Broadcast Communications, which began development in 1982.
+DuMont was the founder and former president of the Museum of Broadcast Communications, which began development in 1982.
 The MBC opened in June 1987 inside the River City condominium complex at 800 S. Wells St. in Chicago, then relocated to the Chicago Cultural Center five years later, where it remained until December 2003.
 After eight and a half years of delays related to construction and financing, the MBC reopened in its new location at 360 N. State St. on June 13, 2012.
 In August 2016 DuMont announced that he planned to retire as the museum's president; however, according to the website Chicagoland Radio and Media, "Officially, DuMont is voluntarily retiring from the MBC, claiming the decision is entirely his own, although in reality, there is far more behind it," including alleged financial mismanagement and controversy surrounding his personal life.
 He officially retired from the MBC on December 31, 2017.

-From 1987 to 2006 he was the host of Illinois Lawmakers, a television show covering legislative news that originated from the State Capitol in Springfield during the months of the year when the Illinois General Assembly was in session.
+From 1987 to 2006, he was the host of Illinois Lawmakers, a television show covering legislative news that originated from the State Capitol in Springfield during the months of the year when the Illinois General Assembly was in session.

-DuMont was a member of the Peabody Awards' Board of Jurors from 1992 to 1998 and is the nephew of Allen B. DuMont, founder of the DuMont Television Network.
-He has one child, a daughter, from his first marriage, and was married to Kathy Osterman from May 1, 1992, until her death from cancer on December 8, 1992.
-DuMont has been partners with Kevin Fuller since 1997; Fuller served a prison sentence from 2011 to 2016 for possession and online distribution of child pornography.
+DuMont was a member of the Peabody Awards' Board of Jurors from 1992 to 1998 and was the nephew of Allen B. DuMont, founder of the DuMont Television Network.
+He had one child, a daughter, from his first marriage, to Marcia DuMont; his second marriage was to Kathy Osterman from May 1, 1992, until her death from cancer on December 8, 1992.
+DuMont began dating Kevin Fuller in 1997; they were married from September 20, 2023, until DuMont's death.
+Fuller served a prison sentence from 2011 to 2016 for possession and online distribution of child pornography.

+DuMont died of complications from cancer in Chicago, on September 10, 2025, at the age of 81.